-While the judge will still instruct the jury on the legal issues – for example, what it means to have breached a contract – the jury will decide, factually, whether the contract was actually breached.
+While the judge will still instruct the jury on the legal issues; for example, what it means to have breached a contract for services; the jury will decide, factually, whether the contract was actually breached.
 These will be people drawn from your state whom you and the defendant have never met before.
-Theoretically, juries in civil trials provide an objective cross section of society.
+In theory, juries in civil trials provide an objective cross section of society.

 As a general matter, many people have had experiences with workers or home-repair companies that have not performed as they promised.
 For better or worse, people hold various negative stereotypes regarding contractors.

 However, juries also tend to favor small business owners.
 If it seems like you're making unreasonable demands on a small business, the jury could quickly turn against you.

 For example, if you had multiple subcontractors, a lengthy written contract, and/or many pieces of written evidence that need close consideration by someone experienced with sorting out such minutiae, you might confuse a jury with your presentation.
-Here, a judge's experience and concentration might be advantageous.
+A judge's experience and concentration might be advantageous.